How we handle information

 |Enforcement (taking action when people do not follow the regulations)||7 years after the action has ended|

 There are some types of information we keep for longer.
-We also sometimes keep information permanently when we have removed personal details that identify people.
+We sometimes keep information permanently - but only once we've removed personal details that identify people.

 You can find out more about how long we keep information by reading our privacy statement.